rqlite/rqlite.io/content/en/docs/Guides/Security/_index.md

 ## File system security
 You should control access to the data directory that each rqlite node uses.
 There is no reason for any user to directly access this directory.
 File-level security is also very important if you decide to use _TLS Certificates and Keys_ with rqlite (see later).

 You are also responsible for securing access to the SQLite database file if you change its path via `rqlited` command-line flags.
-Unless your application requires it, there is no reason for any client to directly access the SQLite file, and writing to the SQLite file may cause rqlite to fail.
+Unless your application requires it, there is no reason for any client to directly access the SQLite file, and writing to the SQLite file will cause rqlite to fail.
+> If you plan to have systems other than rqlite access the SQLite database file then you should carefully review the [_Direct Access_ guide](/docs/guides/direct-access/).

 ## Network security
 Each rqlite node listens on 2 TCP ports -- one for the HTTP API, and the other for inter-node (Raft consensus) communications.
 Only the HTTP API port need be reachable from outside the cluster.